A Guide To Secured Loans & Homeowner Loans

 Therefore, although lenders may offer loans of up to £100,000, only a fraction of that may be available to consumers who have low credit scores, too many loans already, or not enough equity in their property.

-Similar to personal loans, the interest rate provided by the lender varies from one borrower to the next, based on credit.
+Like personal loans, the interest rate provided by the lender varies from one borrower to the next, based on credit.
 Additional disadvantages include repossession of property if the borrower defaults on the repayments.
 For this reason, most consumers are motivated to pay in a timely manner.

 Secured Loan Alternatives